holdex/developers/docs/CONTRIBUTING.md

 #### Scout Approach

-If you ever have free time, be proactive and apply the scout approach: own the job, look for PRs that still need reviewers, and offer timely feedback so work keeps moving.
+When not actively working on a PR, look for PRs that need reviewers and offer timely feedback to keep work moving.

 #### Code Quality

-Aim for solutions that work correctly 99.9% of the time.
-Be independent and thorough in your QA — reviewers are not QA team members but are there for a final safety check.
-We expect contributors to deliver bug-free software, understanding that perfection is an ideal.
-Stand firm in your solutions and avoid unnecessary revisions based on subjective feedback.
+Deliver bug-free software.
+Push back on subjective feedback — reviewers are a final safety check, not a QA team.

 ---